manuelpuyol/regie/README.md

 11. As an admin, I want to create a quarter

-12. As an admin, I want to create a course
+12. As an admin, I want to create a course :heavy_check_mark:

 13. As an admin, I want to assign a course to a quarter
   1. A course may be offered on multiple quarters